 A student may withdraw from (drop) a full-credit course during the first two weeks of the Fall and Spring semesters and the first three days of January Interim without having that course participation recorded on the transcript.
 For partial credit courses in Fall and Spring semesters, only one week is allowed.
 Course withdrawals after this time will be recorded on the student transcript as a “W.” No withdrawal from a course is permitted after the tenth week of a full-semester course, the fifth week of a half-semester course, or the third week of a January Interim course.
 Courses for which a student is registered after these times will receive final grades.

-Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (1990) work together to ensure “reasonable accommodation” and non-discrimination for students with disabilities in higher education.
-Students who have a physical, psychiatric/emotional, medical, learning, or attentional disability that may have an effect on their ability to complete assigned course work should contact the Disability Services staff in the Advising Center, who will review the concerns and decide with each student what accommodations are necessary.
+The College is dedicated to providing equal access to the curriculum, programs, services and facilities to all students.
+Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Amendments Act of 2008 (ADAAA) work together to ensure “reasonable accommodation” and non-discrimination for students with disabilities in higher education.
+Students who have a disability, e.g. physical, mental health, chronic health, learning, sensory (deaf or blind), attention de cit, or any other condition that may have an effect on their ability to complete assigned course work should contact the Disability Services staff in the Academic Support Center, who will meet with students to review the concerns and decide with each student what accommodations will remove barriers to learning.

 The faculty recognizes that occasionally a requirement for graduation needs to be adjusted in order to provide reasonable accommodation for a student with a documented disability.
-In cases where such a need is determined by the College’s Disability Services Coordinator, the student seeking such accommodation will be instructed to file a petition with the Academic Petitions Committee.
+In cases where such a need is determined by the College’s Disability Services staff, the student seeking such accommodation will be instructed to le a petition with the Academic Petitions Committee.
 The committee will review the request and, when appropriate, determine adjustments to the requirement in consultation with the relevant academic department.
-For more information, contact the Disability Services staff in the Advising Center.
+For more information, contact the Disability Services staff in the Academic Support Center.

 Earning Course Credits